SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 -----------------------  ---------------------------------------
 **Filtering**
 -----------------------  ---------------------------------------
+:kbd:`f`                 Toggle filtering
-:kbd:`f`                 Switch to next filter in list :kbd:`Shift+f`           Switch to previous filter in list :kbd:`r`                 Toggle showing all records
+:kbd:`d`                 Switch to previous filter in list if filtering is enabled.
+:kbd:`g`                 Switch to next filter in list if filtering is enabled.
+:kbd:`r`                 Toggle showing all records
 -----------------------  ---------------------------------------
 **Navigation**